 - not causing a nuisance or interfering with the reasonable peace, comfort or privacy of neighbours.

-If the renter does not meet their duties, the rental provider can give them a breach of duty notice.
+If the renter does not meet their duties, the rental provider can give them a Notice of breach of duty to renter of rented premises (Word, 88KB).
 This notice tells the renter to fix the breach or pay for any damage, and states that the renter must not breach the same duty again.
 This could apply to damage caused by a pet.

 If the renter does not comply with this notice, the rental provider can apply to VCAT for a compensation or compliance order.